 Mayuko’s artwork mimics a stencil or a print but instead of blocks of ink she uses cut out pieces of coloured paper or photographs to construct unique graphical images.
 Paying close attention to her use of white space, she perfectly hones colour and contrast to control the overall atmosphere of the piece.

-The style imputed to her images very much comes down to her selection of cut out shapes.
-Nature including plants, flowers and birds often comes to the fore and with their gentle curves her images have a decorative feel to them.
+The style imputed to her images very much comes down to the shapes and colours she uses.
+Nature – including plants, flowers and birds – often comes to the fore and with their organic curves her images have a decorative feel to them.
 She creates whimsical characters, and abstract or psychological stories that take place in imaginary worlds.

 Thank you so much for everything that you did for us.
 The art is amazing and truly unlike anything else in the book.
 I hope to be able to work with you again sometime in the future.

 Mayuko, well, you’ve outdone yourself!
 What stunning work!

 Beautiful execution and exactly what my client was looking for.

 Your interpretation of the concept was spot-on.

 The fact that you were agreeable to working within our budget and that you met the deadline was a bonus.
 Thanks for being such a pleasure to work with!

 "The Indianapolis" is the premiere international violin competition in the world and, like the Olympics, it only happens every 4 years.
 In 2018 it will be represented by your incredible artistic talent.
 We couldn’t have picked a better illustrator to commemorate the event.

 Thanks for your insight and your gift.
 It’s been a joy!